jsgueglia84/D3Macro/Readme.md

 ## Notes
 * D3 Macro **only** works with the 64bit Diablo 3 client
 * D3 Macro **must** be run with administrator privileges
-* Side mouse button to enable or disable D3Macro
+* The side mouse button can ben used to enable or disable D3Macro

 ## Change Log
 * 2018-03-15 Beta Testing 1.0.8b